Back to Home

 ๐Ÿง Healthier Halo-Halo

-• Milk: Low-fat coconut milk or unsweetened almond milk (instead of evaporated)
+• Low-fat coconut milk or unsweetened almond milk.

-• Topping: Frozen banana "nice cream" instead of ice cream
+• Banana "nice cream" instead of ice cream.

 ๐Ÿ’ก Healthy Swaps, Regional Pinoy-Style